 - Class A Conference Teams who competed in the previous season National Championships.

 - Class A Conference Teams who successfully completed the previous Class A regular season.

 - Teams who competed at both the Collegiate World Cup and National Championship tournaments the previous season

 - Teams who entered at least two teams in four Class AA tournaments in the previous season

-- Teams able to submit a roster of at least 10 players with tournament experience and able to pay the entire $3,800 season entry fee by 9/15/2011.
+- Teams able to submit a roster of at least 10 players with tournament experience and able to pay the entire $3,800 season entry 10 days prior to the first conference event.

 - Consideration may be given to teams who do not completely meet the above criteria in light of other positive factors like extensive NCPA history, large recreational organization, or significant university support.

 Qualifying via Collegiate World Cup – BONUS!
 2 FREE Class AA Entry Fees!